cckmwong-data/spam_msg_app/README.md

 - End-to-end workflow from preprocessing to deployment.
 - TF-IDF vectorization for text feature extraction.
 - SVM classifier optimized and stratifying train-test split for imbalanced data.
-- Exported model and vectorizer artifacts for reproducible inference (joblib).
+- Exported model and vectorizer for reproducible inference (joblib).
-- Streamlit application with accessible user interaction and audio output.
+- [Streamlit application](https://spammsgcheck.streamlit.app/) with accessible user interaction and audio output.

 ## Skills Demonstrated
 ✔ NLP and Feature Engineering